 Common Pests & Plant Diseases

 Fungal diseases like rust and crown rot can be a problem for sweet William if it is planted in poorly drained soil or overwatered.
 It is also attractive to slugs and snails.

 How to Get Sweet Williams to Bloom

-With their small clusters of flowers, sweet Williams offer a splash of color right through the summer.
-Under the right conditions, these biennials can bloom from May through to October in their flowering year.
-Their bright range of colors includes reds, pinks, whites, purples, and variegates.
+With their small clusters of flowers, sweet Williams offers a splash of color right through the summer.
+Under the correct conditions, sweet Williams can flower from May through to October in their flowering year.
+Their bright range of colors includes reds, pinks, whites, purples, and bicolors.
 Some flowers are fragrant, but many cultivars are scentless.
-Their fringed and bearded petals are what gives them their alternative "bearded pink" name.
+Their fringed and bearded petals are what give them their alternative "bearded pink" name.

-Ensuring your sweet Williams have moist but well-drained soil is crucial for healthy and abundant bloom production.
+Ensuring sweet William has moist but well-drained soil is crucial for healthy and abundant bloom production.
 Overly hot temperatures also impact flowering capabilities.
-Keeping on top of deadheading spent flowers will also encourage more blooms.
+Deadheading spent flowers will also encourage more blooms.
 However, stop deadheading in the late summer to encourage self-seeding for new plants the following year.

-You might only get one flowering season out of these plants, but at least they are low-maintenance and easy to look after.
-Providing they get the right conditions, sweet Williams will provide you with a proliferation of blooms with minimal effort.
+You might only get one flowering season out of these plants, but they are low-maintenance.
+Providing they are grown under the right conditions, sweet William offers a proliferation of blooms for minimal effort.

-Although technically short-lived perennials, these plants are usually grown as biennials.
+Although technically a short-lived perennial, these plants are usually grown as biennials or annuals.
 Generally, they will only produce foliage during their first year of growth and then an abundance of blooms in their second year before dying at the end of the bloom season.
-Occasionally, they will bloom again for a third season.
+Occasionally, they will bloom again for the third season.

-This species is a popular cut flower because it is long-lasting and has a strong stem and large, attractive flower heads.
+This species is a popular cut flower because it is long-lasting, has a strong stem, and large, attractive flower heads.
 Healthy cut flowers can last several weeks.